 CCI utilizes numerous public and proprietary databases to develop detailed target marketing programs directed at auction block license awardees, existing tenants and specific market groups.
 Mailings focus on regional buildouts, new sites and services.
 The use of databases, such as those with information on sites, demographic data, licenses and deployment status, coupled with measured coverage data and RF coverage prediction software, allows CCI's sales and marketing personnel to target specific carriers' needs for specific sites.
 To foster productive relationships with its major existing tenants and potential tenants, CCI has formed a team of account relationship managers.
-These managers work to develop build-to-suit, site leasing services and site management opportunities, as well as ensure that customers' emerging needs are translated into new site products and services.
+These management opportunities, as well as ensure that customers' emerging needs are translated into new site products and services.